Frequently asked questions

 What kind of financing options do I have?

 Canada Greener Homes offers 0% financing for loans up to $40,000!
 Fourteen towns in Nova Scotia and several towns on Prince Edward Island have PACE programs with low rates.
-See our Atlantic Canada Guide to Affordable Solar Installation for more details.
+PACE (property assessed clean energy grants) allow you to pay for your system through your local property tax program, See our Atlantic Canada Guide to Affordable Solar Installation for more details.

-My wife is retiring soon, and I'm retired.
+We are retiring soon.
 Is solar appropriate for us?

 Solar is excellent for people who want to ensure their fixed income is paying for predictable costs.
 Electricity prices have increased by 30% over the past ten years.
-Investing in solar eliminates utility increases immediately.
-Eventually, the price paid for power generation will be $0.
+Investing in solar eliminates utility kilowatt hour usuage charges immediately.
 This cost certainty is very attractive for retirees.
 Plus, if you decide to downsize, solar increases the value of your home and helps the home sell faster.

 Weather & Maintenance